ryscheng/www.raymondcheng.net/_posts/2019-12-30-decentralizing-twitter.md

 ## Lens Store and Endorsements

 Similar to app stores, Twitter can expose new lenses in a hosted store, allowing 3rd-party developers to publish and market their lenses.
-Similar to other app stores, the store facilitates discovery, search, and reviews.
+The store facilitates discovery, search, and reviews.
 In addition to these standard features, the unique political sensitivity of recommendation algorithms might suggest the need for endorsements.
 The store could provide a mechanism for outside auditors, such as the ACLU or EFF to audit the code and certifying certain lenses.
 We leave it as an open question what types of characteristics of lenses might be desirable to certify.

 ## Life cycle of a tweet